 - 2 eggs whisked

 - Prepare the cilantro lime aioli.
 Combine all of the ingredients in a blender and blend until smooth.
 Set aside.

 - Pour enough frying oil into a deep saute pan until it's about ½ inch high.
 Preheat to 350 degrees F.

 - Slice mushroom caps into 1 inch thick slices.
 Set aside.

 - Combine flour with seasonings from garlic salt - black pepper in a medium bowl.
 Whisk eggs in a separate bowl.
 Put parmesan in a third bowl.

 - Dredge the sliced mushrooms in flour.
 Dip them in the egg then coat with shredded parmesan.
 Carefully drop the mushrooms into the hot oil and fry until golden brown, about 3-4 minutes, flipping halfway through.
 Remove from oil and drain on paper towels.
 Serve with cilantro lime aioli.

 **Helpful tips and common mistakes

-As far as fries goes, this recipe is a standard recipe.
+As far as fries go, this recipe is a standard recipe.
 The only difference is after you coat the mushrooms in flour and egg, you sprinkle parmesan rather than bread crumbs.
 Freshly grated will coat the portobellos better but you can also use already shredded cheese.

 When preparing the mushrooms, you can choose to remove the gills or leave them be.
-Recipes that stuff the mushrooms usually call to the remove the gills to make more room, but they are generally left in.
+Recipes that stuff the mushrooms usually call to remove the gills to make more room, but they are generally left in.
 I tried the fries both with and without the gills and noticed a very subtle stronger earthy flavor with the fries with the gills.
-The gills can be slightly bitter so if you’re not a fan, feel free to scoop out them out.
+The gills can be slightly bitter so if you're not a fan, feel free to scoop out them out.